wrench-project/eduwrench/web/_pedagogic_modules/include_single_core_computing/timesharing.md

 **[A.q2.2]** Three programs, A, B, and C, were started at the same time on a core with speed 600 GFLop/sec.
 After 10 seconds A and C complete.
 Then, 2 seconds later, program B completes.
-What is the work (in GFlop) of each of the three program?
+What is the work (in GFlop) of each of the three programs?

 **[A.q2.3]** A program, A, with work 4 TFlop is started on a core of speed 500 GFlop/sec.
 5 seconds later